20 Effortless Ways to Make Sunday School More Fun

 Psalms – shepherds / pasture land

 Acts – church

 You get the picture?

-Use some fake plants to create a location for The Tree of The Knowledge of Good and Evil.
+Use some fake plants to create a location for The Tree of The Knowledge of Good and Evil in the Garden of Eden.
 Get a plastic snake and stick him in there as well.